Why Should I Maintain Privacy In The Internet?

 3. “I Have Nothing to Hide”

-This topic has been covered many times; I’ll keep it brief.
-If you want a proper article covering this topic specifically I’ll provide a link [4.5].
+This topic has been covered many times.
+Here is a proper article covering this topic specifically: [link].

 4. “Can’t be Arsed”